clayborg/llvm-project/lldb/docs/use/nvgpu-support.rst

 You need to have the CUDA Driver and the CUDA Toolkit installed.
 They can be installed following the `official download page <https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=24.04&target_type=deb_network>`_.

+The minimal version of the CUDA Toolkit and CUDA driver that is supported is 13.0.0.

 CMake requirements
 ^^^^^^^^^^^^^^^^^^